hillgrand/angular-style-guide/README.md

         * use derived/modified store streams instead of pipes when possible.

-        * simplify and optimize templates using directives, pipes and rxjs operators.
+        * have simplified and optimized templates (use directives, pipes and rxjs operators).

+        * (Components should) not have methods that are called inside the template (use Pipes) nor heavy calculations inside the templates.
+Every event should be handled inside the component class inside a method.

+        * (Components should) not have unnecessary subscriptions and state.
+Make good use of the `async` pipe and limit the amount of subscriptions.

     2. **Services** should: